Burmese–Siamese War (1765–1767): Burmese conquest of Tenasserim

-Tenasserim Coast came under Siamese domination again in late 1763 due to defection of Udaungza the self-proclaimed governor of Tavoy.
+Tenasserim Coast came under Siamese domination again in late 1763 due to defection of Udaungza, the self-proclaimed governor of Tavoy.
 Maha Nawrahta and his armies left Burma in December 1764, reaching Martaban.
 Maha Nawrahta sent his vanguard of 5,000 men to take Tavoy in January 1765.
 Udaungza took refuge in Mergui.
 Maha Nawrahta sent a ship to Mergui, asking for the surrender of Udaungza.
 When Siamese authorities did not comply, Maha Nawrahta then quickly took Mergui and Tenasserim on 11 January 1765, massacring the population who failed to escape.
-Ayutthaya received the news of Burmese conquest of Tenasserim with consternation as the royal court prepared for defense of the capital.
+Ayutthaya received the news of the Burmese conquest of Tenasserim with consternation as the royal court prepared for the defense of the capital.

 In April 1765, King Hsinbyushin moved his royal seat to Ava, the traditional Burmese capital.
 He also reinforced Maha Nawrahta with additional forces of 10,000 men including;